Factoria-F5-Git/continuous-delivery-playground/docs/05-deploying-to-an-environment.md

 ## Option 2: Let's perform a real deployment (WIP)

+Let's first try it locally:

+1. Install vercel using `npm i -g vercel`
+2. Run `vercel` to set up the environment
+3. Run `vercel --prod` to push to production the latest version of the application

 Lets add a new job that allow us to deploy our modern web app to an environment that we will call production.

+Create a Token so GitHub can get access to our personal Vercel account through the Vercel API.
+Tokens > Create Token
+Secrets and variables > Actions > Actions secrets > New secret

 ```yaml
 jobs: